 Appendix 3: History of the blog and acknowledgements

 In September 2014, Franco Trabalzini organised the EAONO meeting in Siena and asked me to organize a panel on Consensus on Auditory Implants.
-Preparing for that panel, I wrote a document what can be considered as the first version of the text of the present blog.
-Later that year, an updated version was send to my colleagues from Auronet (Auronet is a private initiative to develop a core set of patient-centred outcome measures which enable the search for the best treatment options for a patient with conductive or mixed hearing loss; Tysome et al., 2015).
+Preparing that panel, I wrote a document what can be considered as the bleu print of the present blog.
+Later that year, an updated version was sent to my colleagues from Auronet (Auronet is a private initiative to develop a core set of patient-centered outcome measures which enable the search for the best treatment options for a patient with conductive or mixed hearing loss; Tysome et al., 2015).
 Comments by my Auronet colleagues, especially Bill Hodgetts and Penny Hill, encouraged me to go on.
 Bill added valuable comments.

 On July 28th, chapter 5.3 and 6 were uploaded.
 Martijn Agterberg critically read this part of the blog before it was published.
 Chapter 7 was added on August, 18th.

 Owing to comments by Arjan Bosman, Martijn Toll, Tove Rosenbom and Marc Flynn, the text of chapters 1 to 4 was revised and re-published on September 7th and October 8th, 2015.
 During the latter update it was decided to skip the option for the readers to respond online.
 From the start until early October, more then 90 responses were collected and all of them were spam.
 On March 29th 2016, chapters 5 and 6 were revised and Appendix 2 was added.

 On August 12th 2016, chapters 5 to 7 and Appendix 2 were updated and revised.
 The remarks made by Hannes Maier are acknowledged.